I went to a succulents gardening workshop the other day 🌱

 - Saying “hold on a minute” to your ego and looking at why you got a question right (for the right reasons?)

-- Staring back at the blank screen and attempting the essay, and outlining or writing out words even if it’s gibberish
+- Staring back at the blank screen and attempting the essay.
+Outlining or writing out words even if it’s gibberish.
+You learned to walk by getting back up and bumping into corners

 - Not forgetting about PTs (an unfortunately common pitfall).
 Just do it